athena-framework/athena/docs/routing.md

 ## Static File Handling

 Athena supports static file handling via Crystal's `HTTP::StaticFileHandler`.
 An instance of this class can be supplied to Athena to control how static files are handled.
-By default static file handling is disabled.
+By default, static file handling is disabled.

 ```Crystal
 require "athena/routing"